Unusual Items definition

 • In January 2015, the FASB issued the FASB Accounting Standards Update No. 2015-01 “Income Statement—Extraordinary and Unusual Items (Subtopic 225-20): Simplifying Income Statement Presentation by Eliminating the Concept of Extraordinary Items” (“ASU 2015-01”).

-• Nature and Amount of Unusual Items There were no unusual items affecting assets, liabilities, equity, net income or cash flows during the current quarter under review.
+• A3 Unusual Items Due to their Nature, Size or Incidence There were no unusual items affecting assets, liabilities, equity, net income or cash flows for the period under review.

 • A5 Unusual Items Affecting Assets, Liabilities, Equity, Net Income or Cash Flows There were no unusual items affecting assets, liabilities, equity, net income or cash flows in the current quarter under review.